GETI insight: Careers are shaped by constraint, not choice

 In short, DIDO trades earnings velocity for sustainability; a rational choice in a market where burnout carries significant long‑term costs.

-The BIBO model is when company transports workers to and from the site by bus, usually from a central pickup location.
+The BIBO model is when a company transports workers to and from the site by bus, usually from a central pickup location.

 So which model gets you earning faster?